michael6991/arduino-jtagger/README.md

-# Arduino Jtagger Driver for Low Level Purposes
+# Arduino IEEE Standard 1149.1-1990 JTAG Driver for Low Level Purposes

 ## Brief
 Simple low level JTAG driver implemented on the Arduino platform.
-Coontrolled by a python3 host via the serial UART interface of the Arduino.
+Controlled by a python3 host via the Serial0 UART interface of the Arduino.

 ## Notice
-Unstable for Arduino-Uno, because of low data segment memory.
+Cannot be used on Arduino-Uno because it has not enough SRAM for the program to run.
 Use a different platform with more than 2KBytes of SRAM.
-(For example: Mega, Due ...)
+(Use: Mega, Due ...)